drdn/slides/PITCHME.md

 [Pre-crastination](https://www.nytimes.com/2016/01/17/opinion/sunday/why-i-taught-myself-to-procrastinate.html) vs. procrastination.

-Note: [pre-crastination](http://journals.sagepub.com/doi/abs/10.1177/0956797614532657) is referred to as the "hastening of subgoal completion at the expense of extra physical effort."

 @snap[south template-note text-gray]
 Slides @ https://go.umd.edu/181015-dcc
-@snap
+@snapend

+Note: [pre-crastination](http://journals.sagepub.com/doi/abs/10.1177/0956797614532657) is the "hastening of subgoal completion at the expense of extra physical effort."
+Otherwise known as the urge to start a task and complete it immediately.

+Figure out which

 ---